bbc/simorgh/src/app/components/Header/README.md

 ### When to use this component
 Header is designed to be used at the top of the document above all other content.

-As this component uses the [Brand](../Brand) which consumes the service context via the [ServiceContextConsumer](../ServiceContextConsumer) component.
+As this component uses the [Brand](../Brand), which consumes the service context via the [ServiceContextConsumer](../ServiceContext) component, the service context must be provided to the Header by the [ServiceContextProvider](../ServiceContext).

 ### Accessibility notes
-HTML:
-Link (NB: Sits within header)

-Announced text:
-BBC News (Service name from brand)

 Landmark:
 Banner